Mount Roskill (electorate): History

 After Goff was elected Mayor of Auckland in October 2016, a by-election date was set for 3 December 2016.
-Michael Wood won the by-election with more than half the votes.
+Labour candidate Michael Wood won the by-election with more than half the votes.

+Carlos Cheung won the seat for the first time for the National Party in the 2023 New Zealand general election, defeating former Minister and incumbent MP Michael Wood with a 22-point swing.